httpwg/http-extensions/draft-ietf-httpbis-priority.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

-The terms sf-integer and sf-boolean are imported from
+The terms Dictionary, sf-boolean sf-dictionary, and sf-integer are imported from
 {{!STRUCTURED-FIELDS=RFC8941}}.

 Example HTTP requests and responses use the HTTP/2-style formatting from